 Custom Cycling Orthotics Revolutionise Foot Comfort and Peak Performance

-Beyond improving performance, custom orthotics for cycling shoes work as a rehabilitative device for injured cyclists and prevent musculoskeletal injuries by spreading pressure across the foot.
+Beyond improving performance, custom orthotics for cycling shoes serve as a rehabilitative device for injured cyclists and help prevent musculoskeletal injuries by distributing pressure across the foot.

 At The Foot Practice, our custom SPIN Cycling Orthotics are made with extremely lightweight carbon fibre orthotics designed to maximise your cycling performance.
 Starting from just 1.8mm, the ultra-thin carbon design makes it one of the best cycling orthotics by providing the ultimate balance of weight and stiffness between your foot and the pedal.